Preparing for Career Fairs & Events

 Dress for Success

 Research appropriate attire ahead of time- the standard at most career events is business formal attire.
 Consider if your attire and personal grooming aligns with your professional brand.
-For ideas on attire, check out our Professional Dress Handout.
+For ideas on attire, check out our professional attire visual on Pinterest or read our Professional Dress Handout.
 Pro tip- you do not need to spend a lot of money to create your professional outfit.
 Many of our students have put together excellent outfits using thrift store finds.

 At the Event